'B' (ii) was the Japanese seizure of the island of Borneo in the British and Dutch East Indies (16 December 1941/1 April 1942).

 As noted above, in 1941 Borneo comprised Dutch and British colonies.
 The so-called 'White Rajahs' of the Brooke family had ruled Sarawak, in north-western Borneo, for more than one century, first as rajahs under the Sultanate of Brunei (a tiny but once powerful state entirely enclosed within the borders of Sarawak), and from 1888 as a British protectorate.
 The island’s north-eastern region comprised North Borneo, since 1882 another British protectorate under the British North Borneo Company, and off its coast the small British crown colony of Labuan.
 The rest of the island, collectively known as Kalimantan, was under Dutch control.
 In overall terms, therefore, the north-western third of this basically triangular island comprised the British colonies of North Borneo and Sarawak, and the south-eastern two-thirds parts of the Netherlands East Indies.

-The Netherlands East Indies possessed their own armed forces, the Koninklijk Nederlands Indisch Leger (Royal Netherlands East Indies army) under the command of Major General Hein ter Poorten and comprising some 35,000 troops, of whom 28,000 were indigenes (with about one Dutch officer or non-commissioned officer to 40 native soldiers) as well as a large reserve and home guard of both Dutch and indigene personnel.
+The Netherlands East Indies possessed their own armed forces, the Koninklijk Nederlands Indisch Leger (Royal Netherlands East Indies army) under the command of Generaal-majoor Hein ter Poorten and comprising some 35,000 troops, of whom 28,000 were indigenes (with about one Dutch officer or non-commissioned officer to 40 native soldiers) as well as a large reserve and home guard of both Dutch and indigene personnel.
 The total regular, reserve and territorial strength was some 85,000 men.
 The regular troops were well trained and disciplined, but the Reservekorps and Landstorm reserves and the Stadswacht home guard were considerably less effective.
 The Dutch had also started to raise an Indonesian militia in June 1941.
 Much of weapons and equipment operated by these forces was obsolescent, and units were often under-equipped.

 A battalion-sized detachment of the Koninklijk Nederlands Korps Mariners (Royal Netherlands marine corps) was attached to the Royal Netherlands East Indies army.

-There were three components of the Zeemacht Nederlands-IndiŽ (Netherlands Indies sea forces) under the command of Vice Admiral Conrad E. L. Helfrich, and these were based mostly at Soerabaja (Surabaya) on the island of Java, the principal naval base: these components were the Nederlands IndiŽ Marine (Netherlands Indies navy) with 10 mine warfare vessels, 15 coastal submarines, and a patrol boat; the Nederlands IndiŽ Eskader (Netherlands Indies squadron) with four light cruisers and seven destroyers commanded by Rear Admiral Karel W. F. M. Doorman; and the Gemilitairiseede Gouvernementsmarine (militarised government navy) which was essentially a customs and patrol service with 15 patrol boats.
+There were three components of the Zeemacht Nederlands-IndiŽ (Netherlands Indies sea forces) under the command of Vice-admiraal Conrad E. L. Helfrich, and these were based mostly at Soerabaja (Surabaya) on the island of Java, the principal naval base: these components were the Nederlands IndiŽ Marine (Netherlands Indies navy) with 10 mine warfare vessels, 15 coastal submarines, and a patrol boat; the Nederlands IndiŽ Eskader (Netherlands Indies squadron) with four light cruisers and seven destroyers commanded by Schout-bij-nacht Karel W. F. M. Doorman; and the Gemilitairiseede Gouvernementsmarine (militarised government navy) which was essentially a customs and patrol service with 15 patrol boats.

-In 1940 Japan was the fourth largest importer of oil, raw materials and goods from the Dutch East Indies after the USA, Malaya and the UK.
+In 1940 Japan was the fourth largest importer of oil, raw materials and goods from the Netherlands East Indies after the USA, Malaya and the UK.
 In September of that year Japan started to exert pressure of the Netherlands East Indies' government for a greater quantity of deliveries, especially of oil, and announced to the Netherlands East Indies' government’s anger that its 'Greater East Asia Co-Prosperity Sphere' now included the Netherlands East Indies.

 In the same month Japanese troops entered French Indo-China in 'Fu'.
 In January 1941 a small-scale war broke out between French Indo-China and Thailand, and Japan negotiated a peace settlement.